 Two electromechanical target coils are included; one in series with each output contact.
 These contacts operate on one ampere of trip current.
 The trip circuit resistance in the relay is 0.35 ohm.
-Six target output contacts are included in the Type SLAT54N as shown on the internal connections diagram, Fig. 2.
-Refer to the overall logic diagram for the scheme for the target contact outputs provided.
+Six target lamps are also available.
+Refer to the overall logic diagram for the number of lamps provided.